-Ca 1880; persimmon wood, extinct white brass, “Double Happiness” in copper on lock-plates; certified Cheon Chu City, Korea 34.25″ w, 16.5″ d, 55.5″ h
+Ca 1880; persimmon and perhaps also paulownia wood, rare white brass, “Double Happiness” in copper on lock-plates; certified Cheon Chu City, Korea 34.25″ w, 16.5″ d, 55.5″ h

-On this chest, white brass was used in lock-plates, hinges and corner braces.
+On this chest, rare white brass was used in lock-plates, hinges and corner braces.
 A distinctive “Double Happiness” motif in copper is incised on white brass on the lock-plate of each chest.
-Copper was a valuable metal and white brass alloy became extinct by the end of the 19th century, making this double chest a rare antique piece.
-It was likely made in bygone days for the wedding of a couple from an elite class.
-Brass handles at the sides of each chest make it easy to lift and move the chests.
+Copper was a valuable metal and white brass alloy became hard to find by the end of the 19th century, making this double chest an expensive piece.
+It was likely made for the wedding of a couple from an elite class.
+Brass handles at the sides of each chest help in moving the chests around.
 This piece is certified by a Professor of Korean History and Antiquity, one of only thirteen certifiers approved by the government in the 1900s.